 Leibniz Institute for Regional Geography / Leibniz-Institut für Länderkunde (IfL)

 The Leibniz Institute for Regional Geography is the only research institute for geography in Germany that is not attached to a university.
 The research carried out at the IfL is concerned with spatial structures and current developments that have a spatial impact in Europe, as well as with the theoretical and historical foundations of regional geography.
 Under the heading “New Geographies of Europe”, the researchers analyse ongoing processes, particularly in Central and Eastern Europe.
 An important area of the institute’s work is the presentation of research findings for specialist and more general audiences.

-The Centre for Area Studies, founded in 2009, is an interdisciplinary and interdepartmental research institute at the Faculty of Social Sciences and Philosophy of Leipzig University.
-Placing a special emphasis on the academic collaboration between area studies and other disciplines in social sciences and humanities, CAS facilitates transregional and global approaches.
+The Research Centre Global Dynamics, founded in 2019, is an interdisciplinary and interdepartmental research institute at Leipzig University.
+Placing a special emphasis on the academic collaboration between area studies and other disciplines in social sciences and humanities, ReCentGlobe facilitates transregional and global approaches.
 The successful realization of the research programme “Cultural Encounters and Political Orders in a Global Age” during the first funding period (2009–2014) propelled the establishment of these approaches in bachelor’s, master’s, and PhD programmes as well as the internationalization strategies of the university.
 The second research phase 2014–2016 aims to systematically summarize the individual research projects of the first funding period and future work on guiding categories for a historically grounded globalization research.
 The fruit of these efforts is the Routledge Handbook on Transregional Studies, comprised of contributions from a wide spectrum of international scholars.